Behavior Management in the Classroom: Guide for Teachers

 Or, you share the same obsession with hot sauce on popcorn!

-There are millions of ways to connect with a kiddo!
+There are millions of ways to connect with every child!
 Just make sure you’re being genuine.
 Kids can sniff out phoniness!

 3. Role Model Desired Behavior

-As the adult, you can set the tone for what behaviors you desire from those around you.
+As the adult, you can set the tone for what positive behaviors you desire with your classroom expectations.

-Raising your voice, yelling and becoming upset can only further increase the stress in the kiddo exhibiting a negative behavior.
+Raising your voice, yelling and becoming upset can only further increase the stress in the student(s) exhibiting negative behaviors.

-So, don’t let your emotions transfer to the kiddo.
+So, don’t let your emotions transfer to your students.

 Try to remain as calm as possible.
 Be patient.
-Let them feel respected as you listen to them.
+Listen intently.
+And let them feel respected as you listen to them.

-4. Speak to the Child in Private Regarding Their Misbehavior or Behavior Problems
+4. Speak to the Child in Private Regarding Their Inappropriate Behavior

 Try not to discipline a child publicly.
 I know this is hard!
 But it can be so embarrassing to the child.
 Especially if they simply lost control for a second.

-Instead, pull them aside to discuss their unacceptable behavior.
+Instead, pull them aside to discuss their unacceptable or disruptive behavior.

 Listen to what they have to say regarding the situation.
 Acknowledge that it may be hard to control behavior and emotions all of the time.

-Most kids have limited impulse control… the brain can’t respond in a mature way when stressed or upset!
+Most kids have limited impulse control.
+Their brains can’t respond in a mature way when stressed or upset!

 Empathize with them.
 No one is perfect.